lifeisstillgood/softwaremind/docs/conceptchapters/chunks/software_literacy.rst

 Let me tell you a story ... narrative power in Twitter, scoail media, optimism, investment and common goals of organisations and society (military mission orientated is road yo success)

+organisation - hierachies are bad (see peter principle and ilbwrt princiole) - self orgnaising mich netter (see ability to get work done even in chaos - uber)

+so ... set mission, stand back, hire well. ? can it be guarnteed. no. capitalism

 At a top level view, human language is a technology, symbolic manipulation and communication between minds.  but you can see that as something many animals have at simple levels - Thumper

 And writing most certainly is